The Incy, Wincy, Tinsy Little Lies We Tell Our Children

 How could I after all my experience of studying about children, working with children, training others to work with children, find myself in this compromising position?

-Having apologised a good few times, as the examples just kept on coming, some things I had said and never given another thought to as they served their immediate purpose at the time…some examples, I had to try so hard not to chuckle at.
+Having apologised a good few times, as the examples just kept on coming.
+All the things I had said and never given another thought to, as they served their immediate purpose at the time… some examples, I had to try so hard not to chuckle at.
 Each chuckling at the others gullibility, whilst giving their examples.

 After all is said and done, parenting is not a science at all, each child is unique and each brings their own joys and challenges.
 We as parents, do the best we can in order to ensure they grow up to be strong, healthy, happy, confident little people and eventually, capable adults.
 Sometimes, little, incy, wincy, tinsy little lies become necessary to realise our responsibilities to raise well balanced children and of course, many times just to maintain some sanity and semblance of boundaries.